mesushanta/js-practice/00-readit-fixit-writeit/01-Read-It/05/readme.md

 # READ IT
 ## Excercise 05
 * The for-loop is no longer present.
   What was it replaced with?
 How does this work?
+* forEach loop was used
-* What does the function 'parseTitle' do?
+* What does the function 'parseTitle' do? converts the tittle from array to lowercase
-  What parameter do we pass to this function?
+  What parameter do we pass to this function? title is passed as parameter
-* What does the function 'wrapWithTag' do?
+* What does the function 'wrapWithTag' do? puts the content between li html tag
-  Why are the parameters placed between brackets?
+  Why are the parameters placed between brackets? because there are multiple parameters